 It’s easy to forget that buying in bulk means cooking in bulk, too.
 If meal prepping each week sounds cumbersome, try reframing it in your mind.
 It’s not a chore so much as it is “me time.”
 Blast your favorite music and break out the cutting board.
 Start with the simple step of just chopping up your fruits and veggies.
 And use a good knife.
 It will make the slicing process much easier (and safer).

 Next, section off the sliced produce you’d like to keep fresh for snacking, drop it in some Tupperware and throw it in the fridge.
 Great!
 Snacks are done.
 Now decide what you will cook and what you will freeze.
 Only cook what you think you can eat in a week.
-And if you’re one of those people who can’t help but eat out every now and then, make it four or five days.
-That goes for meat too.
+And if you’re one of those people who can’t help but eat out every now and then, make it three or four days.

 2. Avoid Freezer Burn

 Take the things that you want to freeze and section them into Ziploc bags.
 I like to store them by category rather than meals so I can reuse the bags (because plastic is this century’s devil).
+For instance, bags with veggies are always bags with veggies, never meat.
 The important thing here is to not get lazy about how you store them.
 Avoid freezer burn by removing as much air as possible from your bags.
 There are a few good ways to do this.

 First, you can simply use your hands to push the air out of the bag by flattening it as much as possible.
 This can work for Spinach you plan to cook or throw in a blender since it doesn’t matter if you ruin the shape.
 But there are some foods you don’t want to get too handsy with (like meats) or some that are too bulky to simply press away, like broccoli.